okuoku/yuni/lib-compat/README.md

 lib-compat
 ==========

-This directory includes implementation specific yuni librarys which will provide actual compatibility layer.
+This directory includes implementation specific yuni libraries which will provide actual compatibility layer.